Isolated from coca leaves, cocaine was widely available in various products during the late 19th and early 20th century.

 The leaves of the coca plant have been chewed for their mild stimulating effects by South Americans for 8,000 years.
 Coca leaves made their way to Europe in the 17th century but the plant became a cash crop in the mid-19th century after German chemist Friedrich Gaedcke used the leaves to isolate the psychoactive alkaloid cocaine in 1855.
 Cocaine is much more potent than the coca leaves on their own, and since Europeans didn’t want to be bothered to chew leaves, manufactured cocaine became quite popular as it could be sold in numerous more easily digestible forms.
 Cocaine was touted as “a stimulant which is peculiarly adapted to elevate the working ability of the body, without any dangerous effect.”

 With the late 19th century being the golden age of patent medicines, cocaine soon found its way into a variety of “cure-all” products.
 It was the new wonder drug and so businesses capitalized on that.
-Vin Mariani was a 1860s drink that combined Bordeaux wine, brandy, sugar, and coca leaves (which became cocaine when mixed with the alcohol).
+Vin Mariani was an 1860s drink that combined Bordeaux wine, brandy, sugar, and coca leaves (which became cocaine when mixed with the alcohol).
 It was touted as having a variety of medical benefits and became very popular.
 Looking to make a similar coca-based “brain tonic”, Colonel John Pemberton of Georgia made Pemberton’s French Wine Coca.
-After Georgia enacted local prohibition laws in 1886 he removed the alcohol and created a non-alcoholic version of the drink that became Coca-Cola (which, in 1903, had the cocaine removed).
+After Georgia enacted local prohibition laws in 1886 he removed the alcohol and created a non-alcoholic version of the drink that became Coca-Cola (which, in 1903, removed the cocaine).

 You could have cocaine in cough drops, toothache drops, cigarettes, tonics, and as a recreational drug as just straight-up powder cocaine.
 Cocaine was used as a local anesthetic by dentists and by optometrists (who would put cocaine drops in your eyes).
-As part of the Heroic Age of Antarctic Exploration, Ernest Shackleton and other explorers used cocaine eye drops to treat snow blindness – the cocaine probably did more harm than good.
+As part of the Heroic Age of Antarctic Exploration, Ernest Shackleton and other explorers used cocaine eye drops to treat snow blindness (the cocaine probably did more harm than good).
 Sigmund Freud published Über Coca in which he extolled the wondrous effects of cocaine.
 Freud believed that cocaine could cure opioid and alcohol addiction.
-He would later distance himself from touting such benefits, and stopped taking cocaine, as the dangers of addiction began to be well known.
+He would later distance himself from touting such benefits, and stopped taking cocaine, as the dangers of addiction began to be known.

 As WWI started in 1914 cocaine was still prevalent in western society.
 In Britain people could go to retail stores such as Harrods and buy kits titled “A Welcome Present for Friends at the Front” containing cocaine, morphine, syringes and needles.
 You could buy your loved one drugs and send them to him at the front.

 The Netherlands, which was neutral in WWI, supplied cocaine to countries on both sides of the war.
 The Nederlandsche Cocaïnefabriek became the largest cocaine manufacturer in the world and generated enormous profits.
 Soldiers in the trenches were both being prescribed, and self-prescribing, cocaine for the same stimulating effects as the people at home.
 Theodore Aschenbrandt, a Bavarian army physician, had previously demonstrated that giving soldiers cocaine could reduce the necessary food supplies by up to 20%.
-The British army produced a tablet called Forced March that was a mixture of cocaine and caffeine which would give soldiers a “boost.”
+The British army produced a tablet called Forced March which was a mixture of cocaine and caffeine that would give soldiers a “boost.”
 Shackleton took Forced March to Antarctica as well.
 Forced March was discontinued in 1920 because demand was “too great.”

 The more that cocaine was consumed (in its many forms), the more that the dangers were exposed.
 It wasn’t all increased energy, sharper focus, and appetite suppression.
 People began to see the effects of addiction.
-Arthur Conan Doyle gave Sherlock Holmes a drug habit of injecting cocaine from time to time, but this activity was met with disapproval from Dr. Watson.
+In popular entertainment Arthur Conan Doyle gave Sherlock Holmes a drug habit of injecting cocaine from time to time, but this activity was met with disapproval from Dr. Watson.